Anal Cancer Treatment

 - Radiation therapy—a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells.
-The two types of radiation therapy used to treat anal cancer are:
+The type of radiation therapy used to treat anal cancer is:

 - external beam therapy, in which high-energy x-ray beams generated by a machine are directed at the tumor from outside the body (usually by a linear accelerator) and targeted at the tumor site.
 These x-rays can destroy the cancer cells and careful treatment planning allows the surrounding normal tissues to be spared.
 No radioactive sources are placed inside the patient's body.

 - Chemotherapy—a cancer treatment that uses chemical substances or drugs to kill cancer cells or stop them from dividing.

 - local resection, in which a small tumor in the lower part of the anus and some of the healthy tissue surrounding it are surgically removed.